Everyone

 During and after a disaster or emergency, employers and employees need to consider issues such as health and safety, emotional wellbeing and payment options.

 If a natural disaster or other serious event happens, the health, safety and security of people should be the main concern of all employers and employees.
 This comes before thinking about the interests of the business or organisation.
-Employers and employees should remember to keep in regular contact and deal with each other in .
+Employers and employees should remember to keep in regular contact and deal with each other in An underlying principle in employment law which requires employers and employees to deal with each other honestly, openly, and in a fair and timely way.

 Pay and leave if an employee is not working after a natural disaster or emergency

-If the workplace cannot be accessed, is closed, or is open but the employee is unable to work, employers and employees should refer to their , workplace policies and the specific circumstances to determine leave and pay.
+If the workplace cannot be accessed, is closed, or is open but the employee is unable to work, employers and employees should refer to their A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.

 Generally, if the situation is not covered under a lawful provision within an employment agreement or workplace policy, an employer is required to pay an employee who is ready, willing, and able to work, if work is not available through no fault of the employee (for example, the workplace has no power).
 In these situations, it is important to act in good faith and apply common sense.